trainingchampion/-SkillSch-First-Contributions/README.md

-# Contributing to SkillSch First Contributions
+# 🚀 Learn Open Source Contribution

 Welcome to the SkillSch First Contributions project!
 We're excited that you want to contribute.
 This guide will help you get started with contributing to this repository.

-# 🚀 Learn Open Source Contribution

 ![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.svg?v=103)
 ![Contributors Welcome](https://img.shields.io/badge/contributors-welcome-brightgreen.svg)